Skip to Main Content

 A Comprehensive Breakdown of Fixer Responsibilities

-The scope is broader than most people expect, and in Saudi Arabia it extends into areas that do not exist in established markets.
+The scope is wider than most people expect.
+In Saudi Arabia it extends into areas that do not exist in set up markets.
 Here is what fixers handle in the Kingdom.

-- ●[Filming permits](/services/pre-production/film-permit-acquisition/) — applications through the Saudi Film Commission and coordination with municipal offices
+• [Filming permits](/services/pre-production/film-permit-acquisition/) — applications through the Saudi Film Commission and planning with city offices

-- ●[Crew sourcing](/services/film-crew/) — hiring local crew from a talent pool that is growing rapidly but remains relatively small
+• [Crew sourcing](/services/film-crew/) — hiring local crew from a talent pool that is growing fast but stays relatively small

-- ●Equipment — local rental, customs clearance for imported gear, and sourcing backup equipment where availability is limited
+• Gear — local rental, customs clearance for imported gear, and sourcing backup gear where availability is tight

-- ●Translation and cultural mediation — Arabic documents, religious protocol advice, and ensuring local sensitivities are respected
+• Translation and cultural mediation — Arabic documents, religious protocol advice, and making sure local sensitivities are respected

-- ●Incentive administration — documentation for the up to 40 percent cash rebate and Film Commission compliance
+• Incentive admin — records for the up to 40 percent cash rebates and Film Commission compliance

 Pre-Production: Building From the Ground Up

-The fixer is often pioneering new pathways — scouting terrain that may never have hosted a crew, navigating a maturing permit framework, and supplementing the growing local talent pool with international hires requiring visa coordination.
-Equipment rental means knowing what is available locally versus what must be imported, with customs timelines that extend beyond Western expectations.
+Here is what we have to work with.
+The fixer is often pioneering new pathways — scouting terrain that may never have hosted a crew, handling a maturing permit framework, and supplementing the growing local talent pool with global hires needing visa planning.
+Gear rental means knowing what is ready locally versus what must be imported, with customs timelines that extend beyond Western expectations.

 Production: On-Set Problem Solving

-During filming, the fixer manages relationships with authorities who may be encountering a foreign crew for the first time, coordinates police for road closures, and ensures prayer times are respected in the daily call sheet.
-They manage extreme-heat logistics — early calls, midday stand-downs, hydration protocols — and handle the cultural dimension that pervades every interaction.
+Here is the layout.
+During filming, the fixer manages relationships with authorities who may be hitting a foreign crew for the first time, sets up police for road closures, and makes sure prayer times are respected in the daily call sheet.
+They manage extreme-heat logistics — early calls, midday stand-downs, hydration protocols — and handle the cultural dimension that pervades each interaction.

 Incentive Compliance

-The cash rebate — up to 40 percent on qualifying Saudi spend — requires meticulous documentation: expenditure tracking, hiring records, and programme compliance.
-A fixer with incentive experience ensures your production captures the full rebate.
-Getting the paperwork wrong can cost hundreds of thousands of dollars in unclaimed incentive.
+Here is how the work shapes up.
+The cash rebates — up to 40 percent on qualifying Saudi spend — needs careful records: expenditure tracking, hiring records, and programme compliance.
+A fixer with incentive experience makes sure your production captures the full rebates.
+Getting the forms wrong can cost hundreds of thousands of dollars in unclaimed incentive.

 When Do You Need a Fixer?